themarcusaurelius/trailToad/README.md

 ```

-d) We are using a front end library called [MD Bootstrap](https://mdbootstrap.com/) that has many great custom components specifically built for e-commerce.
-You can see here that we are displaying the data from backend into the components.
-We are also conditionally rendering the page based on if there is data or not with a ternary operator.
+d) We are using a front-end library called [MD Bootstrap](https://mdbootstrap.com/) that has many great custom components specifically built for e-commerce.
+You can see here that we are displaying the data from back-end into the components and JSX.
+We are also conditionally rendering the page based on if there is data or not with a [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator).
 If there is no data it will display a spinner, if there is data, it will display the results.

 ```javascript
 return (